danielkim10/TFTApp/README.md

-Use 'nodemon server' in TFTApp/tft-app/backend to start the server and connect to the DB, but this app can be run without the backend.
+Use 'nodemon server' in TFTApp/tft-app/backend to start the server and connect to the DB.
+This app can be run without the backend but teams and match history will not work.

-Use 'npm start in TFTApp/tft-app to start the frontend.
+Use 'npm start' in TFTApp/tft-app to start the frontend.

-A .env file with two keys is required.
+There are three keys for this app.
 The first one, ATLAS_URI, is required for teams.
-The second one, RIOT_KEY, is required to access player data.
+The second one, REACT_APP_RIOT_KEY, is required to access player data.
+The third one, REACT_APP_CORS_PREFIX, is required to bypass CORS restrictions for the above key.

-This project is not deployed anywhere until this product is officially registered with Riot Games, which will not occur until ...
-October 2021 (?)
+Deployment is a work in process.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).